 Although messaging is on the rise, e-mail newsletters remain effective marketing tools for older customers.
 In fact, when it comes to reaching older markets, the newsletter is the top performer in terms of ROI when compared to social media, organic traffic, and search conversion.

-Implementing a personalized e-mail marketing campaign is difficult, but once it is in place, it has a success rate of engaging 62 percent of recipients.
+Implementing a personalized e-mail marketing campaign is difficult, but it has a success rate of engaging 62 percent of recipients once it is in place.

 Throughout 2021, the gamification marketing industry is projected to grow to a projected size of $40,000,000,000 within the next few years.